BraidenPsiuk/pinephone-pro-tricks/README.md

   - ```shell
     echo 'SUBSYSTEM=="usb", ATTRS{idVendor}=="0416", ATTRS{idProduct}=="0486", ATTR{authorized}="0"' | sudo tee /etc/udev/rules.d/100-touchscreen.rules > /dev/null && sudo udevadm control --reload-rules && sudo udevadm trigger
     ```

+### (SXMO) Preventing 3 presses of volume-down from killing your open windows
+- Issue
+  - Sometimes, pressing volume-down just one or two times kills windows unintentially.
+It's like you've pressed the key three times, even though you know you didn't.
+(Don't worry, you're not going insane!
+Well maybe just a bit, since you've forced yourself to use SXMO...)
+This may be due to improper debouncing configuration (I'm not sure what a proper fix is for this).
+But this fix will prevent unwanted window kills.
+- Fix
+  - Edit your three-button-touchscreen inputhandler hook:
+  - ```shell
+    sudo nano /usr/share/sxmo/default_hooks/three_button_touchscreen/sxmo_hook_inputhandler.sh
+    ```
+  - Find the comment **"standard handling"**, and then look for the case **"voldown_three"**.
+  - Comment out **"sxmo_killwindow.sh"**

 ---